AudiovisualMetadataPlatform/mico/README.md

 ## Building

+The API is built using the standard tools for the respective environment (i.e. Maven or GNU make).
+When running tests, make sure the MICO Platform Server installation is started, and point to its host name or IP address by setting the test.host environment variable appropriately:

+    export test.host="192.168.56.101"

 ### Building (Java)

 The complete platform is built using Maven.
 To build and install the current version, run